 Pretty & colourful streets of Sighisoara

-8. There is a lesser known magical village in Romania called Porumbacu de Sus and rightly so since it is not a mainstream tourist destination.
-Valea Zalendor is a fairy village and has peculiar shaped huts which are really cute.
+There is a lesser-known magical village in Romania called Porumbacu de Sus and rightly so since it is not a mainstream tourist destination.
+Valea Zalendor is a fairy village and has peculiarly shaped huts which are really cute.
 These huts surrounded by the mighty Fagaras mountains and a brook flowing by it, adds to its charm.
 It’s about a 40 minutes drive from Sibiu and is a must visit.

 The village of the fairies

-9. Definitely drive on the Transfagarasan Highway & stop at Balea Lake, which is the highest point of this highway at 6673 feet.
-This highway is rated as one of the most beautiful roads in the world by Top Gear and thus, it is a must visit.The long winding roads through forests and dams makes this a stunning drive.
+It is the highest point of this highway at 6673 feet.
+This highway is rated as one of the most beautiful roads in the world by Top Gear and thus, it is one of the best places to visit.The long winding roads through forests and dams makes this a stunning drive.